Stiff self-interacting string near QCD deconfinement point: The String Width Profile

-In spite of the improvements in the parameterization behavior at high temperatures $T/T_{c}=0.9$ in the intermediate distance region, the yet large values of $\chi^{2}$ raises the question whether it is sufficient to consider the NG action up to next leading order or a more general string action encompassing the leading terms of NG action as a limiting approximation ought be considered.
-Nevertheless, the resolution of our lattice data is enough to disclose the roughness of the NG action expanded up to four derivative terms in the precise description of the stringy color tube profile.
+In spite of the improvements in the parameterization behavior at high temperatures $T/T_{c}=0.9$ in the intermediate distance region, the yet large values of $\chi^{2}$ raises the question whether it is sufficient to consider the NG action up to NLO or a more general string action encompassing the leading terms of NG action as a limiting approximation ought be considered.
+Nevertheless, the resolution of our lattice data is enough to disclose the roughness of the NG action expanded up to the fourth derivative terms in the precise description of the stringy color tube profile.